-With a specific emphasis on reducing wait times for patients with the greatest need, the Ministry of Health and Long-Term Care introduced a new measure for access to timely care, a five-day wait time for home nursing visits and personal support visits for patients with complex care needs.
+With a specific emphasis on reducing wait times for patients with the greatest need, the Ministry of Health introduced a measure for access to timely care, a five-day wait time for home nursing visits and personal support visits for patients with complex care needs.

-All CCACs measure our ability to provide care within five days of assessment by a Care Coordinator.
+We measure our ability to provide care within five days of assessment by a Care Coordinator.
 We measure this for all patients who need nursing, as well as for complex patients who need personal support.

-CCACs are not always able to provide certain services to all patients, and must place some patients on a waitlist until capacity to provide that service becomes available.
-When a waitlist exists for a service, it is usually due to limited resources to provide the service; CCACs prioritize providing care to their patients with the most urgent and complex care needs.
+We are not always able to provide certain services to all patients, and must place some patients on a waitlist until capacity to provide that service becomes available.
+When a waitlist exists for a service, it is usually due to limited resources to provide the service; we prioritize providing care to their patients with the most urgent and complex care needs.
 A waitlist may also exist for certain services because there are too few clinicians in the community with the necessary expertise.

 Number of patients on waitlists for service

 High needs patients waiting for services as of June 30, 2022

 Support Services |

 Speech Language Therapy||

-| N/A||12||0||0||0|| 0|| 0|
+| 0||33||0||0||0|| 0|| 0|

 Low and moderate needs patients waiting for services as of June 30, 2022

 More information about wait times and waitlists for home care »